hifabian/HR-STM/README.md

 This branch is meant to allow gradual transitioning from a ghost molecule to a full molecule.
-For the ghost molecule the SCF calculation does not include the molecule (the PPM simulation is the same however).
-Note that the slab is identical in both cases (relaxed for the molecule on the surface).
+For simplicity, we simply allow the coefficients of the molecule to be scaled.

 # HR-STM Simulation